coachshea/neo-pipe/readme.md

 with Vim's natural motions.
 The other commands are not.
-A great deal of thought went into this, but the rationale is as follows: it is perfectly understandable that a user might be working with a pre-existing file and chose to move around and send various lines/ranges to the ':NeoPipe' command.
+A great deal of thought went into this, but the rationale is as follows: it is perfectly understandable that a user might be working with a pre-existing file and chose to move around and send various lines/ranges to the `:NeoPipe` command.
 However, it is doubtful that a user would want to send an entire file to the command twice without some modifications in between (what would be the point).
 It is equally doubtful that anyone would need to clear or close a buffer twice without intervening events.